El Gattar: Overview

 Um Deesa is another one of Jebel Gattar's dripping springs.
 As with El Nagaata, water seeps out through cracks, in the cliffs, nourishing a tumble of green vegetation.
 Water collects in a pool at the bottom, which in wetter times overspills to form a chain of connected pools that dot the wadi over several kilometres.
 Lush thickets of grass and bamboo grow and gigantic acacia trees rise in the wadi's lower stretches.
 Leopard traps, prehistoric burial grounds and rock art are all found nearby and the area is rich in Bedouin fable and legend.
 Some Bedouin say the region is haunted by a girl who drowned in one of the pools.
 Um Deesa can be hiked in a circuit with Wadi Ghuza and a hike over Jebel Gattar connects it with El Nagaata.

-Jebel Gattar has many summits, most of which can only be scaled with technical climbs.
+Jebel Gattar has many summits, most of which can only be scaled with technical rock climbs.
 The most accessible is a high whaleback summit on its westerly side.
-From the top, views open to other spectacular parts of the Jebel Gattar massif and over vast, sweeping deserts to the tablelands of the Nile Valley.
+From the top, views open to other spectacular parts of the Jebel Gattar massif and over vast, sweeping deserts to the faraway tablelands of the Nile Valley.
 Getting up this summit is mostly a long, rugged hike, although there is the optional challenge of scrambling up a high, upstanding rock finger on the top.
-This summit can be completed in a long day, starting near the dripping spring of Um Deesa and finishing near El Nagaata, but it is best done over two.
+This summit can be completed in a long day, starting near the dripping spring of Um Deesa and finishing near El Nagaata, but it is best done over two, with a bivvy on top.
 In a small basin below the peak is a cave that gives excellent overnight shelter on a two day hike.